Vermont South: History

 Beginning in 1969 and continuing well into the 1970s, local builders opened display homes along Burwood Highway and Springvale Road.
-It formed one of the state's largest display precincts, comprising around 100 individual designs by over 20 building companies.
+It formed one of Australia's largest display home precincts, comprising around 100 individual designs by over 20 building companies.
 Tomkin Homes premiered their upmarket "Jamestown" design at 15 Stanley Road, which created traffic jams on the opening weekend in 1969 as it drew an estimated crowd of 27,000.
 In early 1974, a company called Craftsman Homes launched their Executive Mansion, which at the time was the most expensive display home in the country.

 Commercial

-In 1967, a company associated with the prominent Jacobson family announced that they would establish a modern, car-oriented hotel/motel complex at the north-east corner of the Burwood Highway and Springvale Road.
+In 1967, Melbourne's prominent Jacobson family announced that they would establish a modern, car-oriented hotel/motel complex at the north-east corner of the Burwood Highway and Springvale Road.
 Works commenced in the second half of 1968 and the premises opened in 1969.
 The Burvale was popular as a live music venue during the 1970s, performances there included a concert by AC/DC in December 1975.
 A heritage overlay was proposal by Whitehorse Council in 2015 but was ultimately overlooked.